 4. Create your own custom theme with the Zebra BI style editor

-You can use our custom Style Editor to customize all colors and fonts in Zebra BI Charts and Zebra BI Tables.
+You can use our custom Style Editor to customize all colors and fonts in Zebra BI Tables, Charts and Cards.
 The Style Editor is located in your member profile underneath your license key.
-Activate the use of company style option to enable it.
+Activate the use of the company style option to enable it.

 You can now change colors, lines, markers, font family, and many other elements of the Zebra BI visuals.

 When you're satisfied with your custom styles, click the Download Theme button on the top right to download your custom theme (JSON file).